olligobber/olligobber.com/README.md

-demo contains temporary files for demonstration purposes

-generator contains code to generate the whole site using haskell
+generator contains code to generate parts of the site using haskell

 static contains static content to be served as is